 Section 4: Department of Marketing and Communications

-In the Communications Department, we try our best to keep a good relationship with members of the media, to suggest good stories, and to head off unfair or incorrect publicity.
+In the Communications and Marketing Department, we try our best to keep a good relationship with members of the media, to suggest good stories, and to head off unfair or incorrect publicity.
 We were told many years ago by a firm that did a study on attitudes toward the legal system that we shouldn't try some "slick" campaign, but instead needed to emphasize a low-key, long-term policy of trustworthy information aimed at reporters and editors.
 We want to be the place reporters call when they need to talk to a lawyer and know that they'll be put in touch with a knowledgeable attorney who will call them back quickly and speak in plain language about the subject at hand.

 We don't just wait for a call, however.
 When a topic becomes the focus of attention (lack of water, for instance), we call reporters and ask if we can put on a seminar for them, starring lawyers deeply experienced in that area.
 We e-mail reporters often, complimenting them on a story, adding a comment, or sometimes, offering a gentle correction.